Friday, 13 January 2023

 • cold sensitivity including Raynaud phenomenon

-Please inform us of any changes of your health condition and medications
+Please inform us of any changes of your health condition, medications,

 when booking and before start each session.